 • Join forces with outside experts to ensure that your plan will be successful.
 In doing so, think about the opportunities and resources that are already at Cornell, in the community, or in your wider professional network.

-• Leverage your network or local Community Partners to strengthen your efforts, effectiveness, and access to the public.
+• Leverage your network or local community partners to strengthen your efforts, effectiveness, and access to the public.
 Science museums, public media, public service or public health center, youth programs, and professional societies are all potential partners for Broader Impacts.
-Peers and public-facing offices in your department and across campus can be resources and partners.
+Peers and public-facing offices in your department and across campus can be resources and partners. *Contact research_development@cornell.edu for community partner ideas and contact information.

 • Establish good relationships with Broader Impacts partners.
 Nurture partnerships and keep them current, even when grant deadlines are not looming.
-Ensure that the expertise, needs, and aims of your partners align with your interests so that everyone benefits from the partnership.
+Ensure that your partners' expertise, needs, and aims align with your interests so that everyone benefits from the partnership.

 • Community-based partnerships can often help researchers to directly broaden participation of members of underrepresented groups in ways that that might not be possible on your own.